martynas199/EliteBooker-backend/docs/CLIENT_PROPOSAL.md

 >
 > **— Sarah J., Luxury Beauty Spa**

 > _"Our clients love the convenience of booking online.
-The admin dashboard makes managing our 5 beauticians so much easier.
+The admin dashboard makes managing our 5 specialists so much easier.
 Best investment we've made this year."_
 >
 > **— Michael R., City Salon & Spa**